msmolyakov/paddle/README.md

 1. run or connect to node;
 2. create test accounts;
 3. send some transactions;
-4. assert specific conditions;
+4. perform assertions;
-5. shutdown docker node, if used in step 1.
+5. shutdown docker node, if it's been used in step 1.

 ## Test environment

 Paddle needs some Waves node to execute test scenarios.
-It can run automatically node in Docker or connect to any other already running node.
+It can run node in Docker automatically or connect to any other already running node.

-### Docker
+### Run node in docker

 #### Default official image

 By default, Paddle proposes to run tests locally in automatically configured environment.

-How to run node before test:
+To run docker node:

 ```java
 DockerNode node = new DockerNode();
 ```

 That's it!
-It uses [the official Docker image of Waves node](https://hub.docker.com/r/wavesplatform/waves-private-node) with clean blockchain and most frequent blocks generation.
+It uses [the official image of private Waves node](https://hub.docker.com/r/wavesplatform/waves-private-node) with clean blockchain and most frequent blocks generation.
 It allows to run your tests faster than in the Testnet or Mainnet.

-If you didn't have the docker image, Paddle will do it automatically for you!
+If you don't have the docker image, Paddle will download it automatically!

-At start, all Waves tokens are distributed to the special single miner account named "rich".
-This account is available as `node.rich` field of node instance.
+At start, all Waves tokens are distributed to the special single miner account named "rich".\
+This account is available as `node.rich` field and it's used as a bank for initial balances of other test accounts.\
 When creating any account, Waves tokens for its initial balance are transferred from the rich account.

-Don't forget shutdown node after test run:
+**Note!** Don't forget shutdown node after test run:

 ```java
 node.shutdown();